 Through the work of the Supply Chain Sustainability Research Fund, researchers recognize that gaps still remain in the understanding of the effectiveness of private sector interventions.

 There is now evidence about impacts, but not on all approaches or all locations of interest.
 Insufficient evidence on a diverse range of approaches, commodities, and geographies limits opportunities for comparison and analysis of the contextual factors that may affect the success or failure of particular initiatives.
 More cross-sectoral and cross-geography research is needed to capture the broader trends, impacts, and “ripple” effects.

-Research on market-based approaches to conservation has not kept up with the pace of their growth.
+Research on supply chain sustainability initiatives has not kept up with the pace of their growth.
 Causal relationships between corporate initiatives and conservation outcomes are thus difficult to assess.

 Research is limited on particular initiatives, notably on collective aspirations and corporate codes of conduct.

 Reliable data is a necessary first step to telling an impact story.
 Good data requires resources and pressure on standard-setters and corporate scheme leaders for transparency, and coordination with private sector actors that are part of the schemes.